 Self-assessment isn’t just a tool; it’s a mindset.
 What if the key to unlocking student potential lies in their ability to assess their growth?
 Through self-assessment, learners build the self-awareness, responsibility, and agency needed to succeed beyond the classroom.
 It supports critical reflective skills necessary for long-term success.
-How can Impact Teams-PLCs guide students to effectively assess their own learning in a way that is asset-based and trauma-informed?

 Here’s a step-by-step approach to self-assessment that integrates CASEL’s SEL competencies—responsible decision-making, self-awareness, and self-management—to ensure the process is inclusive and centered on student strengths.